 We can use the Point rotation property in the Style pane to create custom effects for point symbols.

-The three illustrations below show the same drawings as the illustration above, but with default formatting altered by using the Style pane and overall background color set using Layers Pane.
+The four illustrations below show the same drawings as the illustration above, but with default formatting altered by using the Style pane and overall background color set using Layers Pane.
 The illustrations show screenshots from a Windows 11 installation of Manifold.

 In the above illustration thematic formatting is used to control the Point rotation of the point symbols, with thematic formatting also used to specify the background color of areas.
 The Layers pane was used to set black background color for the drawings.

 In the above illustration points are all set to use the same icon and color, with thematic formatting also used to specify the background color of areas.
 Layers Pane was used to set light beige background color for the drawings.
 This illustrates how the square icons look without rotation.

 In the above illustration when square icons are used for points but with a Point rotation of 45 they appear as diamonds.
 There is also a diamond symbol we could use for the points, without needing to use rotation.
 Area borders are set to use a dotted line style and the same color is used for all areas.
 The Layers pane was used to set light blue background color for the drawings.